elluminance/crosscode-food-api/README.md

 ## For mod developers:

 ### ***Using Food-API***
-Install **food-api** as normal, and in your mod's prestart script, you call the function `foodAPI.register(modID, spriteFile, itemList)`.
+Install **food-api** as normal, and in your mod's prestart script you simply call the function:

+`sc.foodAPI.register(modID, spriteFile, itemList)`.

 - `modID` - The internal ID of the mod.
-- `spriteFile` - The file of the spritesheet of the foods you are adding, located in `assets/media/entity/player/foods/`.
+- `spriteFile` - The filename of the spritesheet of the foods you are adding, located in `assets/media/entity/player/foods/`.
 - `itemList` - An array of all item names you will be adding in order from left to right, top to bottom.

 For example, if you are the mod author of the mod "leas-adventure", and you want to add custom consumable, adding sprites from `leas-adventure.png`, you simply put that sprite sheet at `assets/media/entity/player/food/leas-adventure.png`.
 The spritesheet's width and height should be multiples of 16 (for example, a sprite sheet could be 64×128, or something like 96×64).
 Each food sprite is 16×16 in size.